Manitoba Highway 9: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Route transition;

 Related routes

 Provincial Trunk Highway 9A

 Provincial Trunk Highway 9A (PTH 9A) is a 7.4 km alternate route of PTH 9, running the heart of downtown Selkirk.

 Provincial Road 232

 Provincial Road 232 (PR 232) is a 9.9 km north-south loop off of PTH 9 running along the coastline of southern Lake Winnipeg, linking the village of Dunnottar and the town of Winnipeg Beach.

 PR 232 begins in the Rural Municipality of St. Andrews at a junction with PTH 9 several kilometres north of Petersfield, heading east for a couple of kilometres as Matlock Road to enter the Matlock neighbourhood of the village of Dunnottar.
 Almost immediately, PR 232 makes a sharp turn to the north along Gimli Road and begins paralleling a railroad and the Lake Winnipeg coastline as it travels into the Whytewold neighbourhood, making a sharp right at an intersection with PR 225 (Whytewold Road).
 The highway crosses over Tugela Creek and passes through a switchback at an intersection with Ponemah Road to enter the Ponemah neighbourhood.
 It now leaves Dunnottar and travels through a rural section of the Rural Municipality of St. Andrews for a couple of kilometres before entering the town of Winnipeg Beach as Churchill Road and having an intersection with Robinson Avenue, which provides access to downtown, the boardwalk, and Winnipeg Beach Provincial Park.
 After passing through a residential area, PR 232 comes to an end at another junction with PTH 9.
 The entire length of PR 232 is a paved two-lane highway.